-Shenley Brook End & Tattenhoe Parish Council has taken on the responsibility from Milton Keynes Council for the majority of the landscaping within the parish.
+Shenley Brook End & Tattenhoe Parish Council has taken on the responsibility under contract from Milton Keynes City Council for the majority of the landscaping within the parish.
 This maintenance includes grass cutting, shrub beds maintenance, hedges, woodlands and local parks.

-Your Environmental Team are determined to give you a high-quality standard of landscape maintenance and will be looking to continuously improve the parish with the help and support of you, the residents.
+Your Parish Environment & Landscape Team are determined to provide a high standard of landscape maintenance and are looking to continuously improve the parish area with help and support of you, the residents.

 FAQs